core-wg/senml-versions/draft-ietf-core-senml-versions.md

 allocation, keeping code points available for SenML Features that are likely to be useful for non-trivial subsets of the SenML ecosystem.
-Quantitatively, the expert could for instance steer the allocation to not allocate more than 10 % of the remaining set per year.
+Quantitatively, the expert could for instance steer the allocation to a target of not allocating more than 10 % of the remaining set per year.

 Where the specification of the feature code is provided in a document that is separate from the specification of the feature itself (as with